hz-9/a4/library/lock-redlock/docs/api/index.api.md

 // @public
 export class A4RedLockModuleSchemaA {
     // (undocumented)
-    readonly A4: A4RedLockModuleSchemaB;
+    readonly A4: A4LockModuleSchemaB;
 }

 // @public
-export class A4RedLockModuleSchemaB {
+export class A4RedLockModuleSchemaC {
     // (undocumented)
-    readonly lock: A4RedLockModuleSchema;
+    readonly redlock: A4RedLockModuleSchema;
 }

 // @public